joelbraun/Distributed-Policy/README.md

 [This Wikipedia article](https://en.wikipedia.org/wiki/Attribute-based_access_control) I stole my explanation of ABAC from.

 [This wonderful talk](https://www.youtube.com/watch?v=R6tUNpRpdnY) from Netflix where they've implemented someting similar.

+## Running It

+1. Run `deploySample.sh` in `kube` to deploy to a local minikube cluster.
+2. Run `makeRequest.py` to make a sample request to the client application.